pamierdt/yolo-pose-demo/examples/pose_landmarker/android/README.md

-# MediaPipe Tasks Pose Landmark Detection Android Demo
+# YOLO Pose Landmark Android Demo

 ### Overview

-This is a camera app that can detects landmarks on a person either from continuous camera frames seen by your device's back camera, an image, or a video from the device's gallery using a custom **task** file.
+This is a camera app that can detects landmarks on a person either from continuous camera frames seen by your device's back camera, an image, or a video from the device's gallery using a YOLO pose **.tflite** model.

-The task file is downloaded by a Gradle script when you build and run the app.
-You don't need to do any additional steps to download task files into the project explicitly unless you wish to use your own landmark detection task.
-If you do use your own task file, place it into the app's *assets* directory.
+Place your YOLO pose model (for example, a `yolov8n-pose.tflite` export) into the app's *assets* directory and name it `yolo_pose.tflite` (or update the constant in `PoseLandmarkerHelper`).
+The Gradle script now only checks for the file and will print a warning if it is missing.

 This application should be run on a physical Android device to take advantage of the camera.